MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the level of debug output for the Net Logon service.

 The Net Logon service outputs debug information to the log file netlogon.log in the directory %windir%\debug.
 By default, no debug information is logged.